 Daryl Michael Scott, former president of the Association for the study of African American Life and History details the events that lead to the initiation of Black History Month (BHM) (2).
 “Negro History Week” was first celebrated in 1926.
 In February 1986, the year of the United States Bicentennial, President Gerald Ford made the observance of this week official.
 1986 marked, not only the initiation of Black History Month by the Congress of the United States but also the first celebration of Martin Luther King, Jr’s birthday as a national holiday.

-Please help us to celebrate Black History Month by making a contribution to AACHS’ DEI program, but more importantly, let’s be mindful of each other and help them to be safe and secure.
+Please help us to celebrate and champion diversity, equity and inclusion by making a contribution to AACHS’ DEI program, but more importantly, let’s be mindful of each other and help everyone be safe and secure.

 - “American History,” Michael S. Harper from “Songlines: New and Collected Poems.
 U. of Illinois Press, 2000